-The Web3 industry has seemingly been all about the hype in the past couple of months.
+The Web3 industry has seemingly been all about the hype in the past year.
 But if you are skin-deep in Web3, you know that it has the potential the Internet had in the ’90s to be a changemaker in how we trade, communicate and trust.
 You also know it’s not the case because of the money pouring in, but because of the underlying principles and the technology.
 And that’s why more and more people are trying to start a career in Web3.

 Not only is Blockchain shifting the paradigm from centralized client/server architecture to decentralized protocols, but it’s also laying the foundation for new business models and relocation of value.
 Can you imagine a sustainable web browser that doesn’t track you or share your data and has a built-in adblocker?
 Brave is doing just that, which makes it a great example of a business model that implements this particular paradigm shift.

 Many industries are getting “blockchained”, not just finance through the adoption of DeFi – supply chain, healthcare, gaming, digital identity, IoT, etc. The list goes on and on.
 No wonder there is so much hype around Blockchain and Cryptocurrencies.
 I hope you can see now that it isn’t just pure hype but the actual technology with real use-cases.
 In this post, I’ll try to give you a few guidelines on how you can start learning about it and become a part of it.

 How to Shift From Web 2.0 to Web 3.0?

 Let’s first settle on common terminology.
 Web2.0 is a term commonly used to describe the Internet as we know it today.
 It consists of social media sites, blogs, and online communities that allow end-users to interact and collaborate at any time and in real-time.
 It relies on intermediaries and is dominated by companies that provide services in exchange for your data.